 Diversity and Inclusion (D&I) have been part of Bridgewater's DNA throughout our 45-year history.
 Our core values — equity, reward based on merit, and the ability to be who you are — and our mission of seeking the best ideas in pursuit of the deepest understanding of global financial markets — naturally lead us to embrace diversity and treasure our differences.
 Those priorities have always made Bridgewater a place where anyone can find opportunity based on merit and outcomes.

-- Pay Equity: As of December 2019, women earn 98.8% of male employees’ compensation, minorities earn 99.6% of white employees’ compensation.6
+- Pay Equity: As of December 2020, women earn 98.1% of male employees’ compensation, ethnically diverse individuals earn 99.2% of white employees’ compensation.4

 - Firm-Level Certification: We hold a top score (100) from the Corporate Equality Index as a Top Workplace for LGBTQ+ Talent.

-6 Our analysis confirms the differences are not statistically significant.
+4 Our analysis confirms the differences are not statistically significant.

 Detailed Summary of Efforts Underway

 Creating Space and Speaking Up in the Workplace: We have a culture that has always valued speaking up, and we never assume doing so is easy.
-Our focus is on understanding the potential obstacles, some of which can impact women and minorities disproportionately based on previous norms and experiences.
-We have four employee affinity networks open to every member of the firm — a Women’s Network, a Black Network, Hispanic Network and a LGBTQ+ Network — to help build connections and stimulate dialogue.
+Our focus is on understanding the potential obstacles, some of which can impact underrepresented talent disproportionately based on previous norms and experiences.
+We have five employee affinity networks open to every member of the firm — a Women’s Network, a Black Network, Asian Network, Hispanic Network and a LGBTQ+ Network — to help build connections and stimulate dialogue.
 We also offer required bias mitigation training for all employees, and a speaker/trainer series that features D&I issues in the workplace.
 Finally, we have automated tools and surveys that facilitate the process of sharing feedback and ideas (e.g. in meetings you can enter thoughts in an app so others can know what you think even if you prefer not to interject live).
 We are particularly focused on ramping up our measurement of inclusion in our environment so we can identify gaps and create solutions.
 All of these levers reflect the value we place on employees who are willing to say what they think, but also our commitment to ensure that doing so is equitable.
 In our view an environment where only the loudest or most confident voices get heard is inconsistent with meritocracy.